vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 planning to continue to refrain from red chutney until my next regular dental cleaning appointment.

+### Reintroduction of red chutney on 2023-10-12

+I reintroduced red chutney into my diet on 2023-10-12.
+This was 15 days after my regular dental cleaning appointment.
+By this point, my dental situation appears to have returned to normal.

 ## Sleep

 ### Sleep on night of 2023-08-23